chicago-justice-project/article-tagging/README.md

 # Saving a new model

 Working with pickle is difficult.
-In order to sanely be able load things, I'm running python files that pickle the model using the `-m` flag, e.g. `python -m newstag.crimetype.models.binary_stemmed_logistic.model`.
+In order to sanely be able load things, I'm running python files that pickle the model using the `-m` flag, e.g. `python -m tagnews.crimetype.models.binary_stemmed_logistic.model`.